The whole business of credit card processing and merchant accounts can seem complicated, especially to the uninitiated.

 When it comes to payment processing, not all credit cards are the same.
 If you have a customer who is paying with a Premium, Privilege or Corporate card, then the transaction will have higher fees associated with it compared to customers who pay with a standard consumer credit card.
 Generally, the fancier the reward card, the more it will likely cost to process the transaction, while a customer who uses a debit card will have the lowest processing fees.
 You can see a breakdown of the different card brand fees on Helcim’s pricing page, along with the popularity of the different card brands.

 If you run a registered charity or non-profit, then you may qualify for lower payment processing rates.
 Be sure to ask your credit card processor if they offer special rates for charities.
 While Visa and Mastercard do offer a special interchange rate category for charities, not all payment processors will pass the savings on to their merchants, so it’s important to check directly with them.
 Helcim has put together a helpful guide on everything you need to know about non-profit credit card processing to get your business started.

-Did you know that with Cost+ pricing, your average transaction rate will decrease as the monthly volume of transactions you process increases?
+Did you know that with interchange plus pricing, your average transaction rate will decrease as the monthly volume of transactions you process increases?
 This means that as your business grows, you will be rewarded with lower credit card processing rates.
 If you want to see how the rates vary for different transaction amounts you can use Helcim’s Find You Credit Card Processing Rate tool on our pricing page.